Pranabiitp/FedPGVC/README.md

-## FedPMVR: Addressing Data Heterogeneity in Federated Learning through Partial Momentum Variance Reduction
+## Harnessing Heterogeneity: Improving Partial Variance Control in Federated Learning for Image Classification
-This repository contains the code for the paper "FedPMVR: Addressing Data Heterogeneity in Federated Learning through Partial Momentum Variance Reduction".
+This repository contains the code for the paper "Harnessing Heterogeneity: Improving Partial Variance Control in Federated Learning for Image Classification".

 # Dependencies
 - Tensorflow = 2.10.0